Business Process Governance & Business Process Collaboration

 Complete audit trails:

 The EPC preserves a historic of every change (when, who, what) that has taken place throughout an object’s existence.
-These can be either viewed within the suite or can be exported into Excel for reporting purposes.
+These can be either viewed within the suite or can be exported into Excel or PDF format for reporting purposes.

 While audit trails detail every change within a single form, analysts can also compare a version of a given object against a previous one.
 Besides, in the process map, users have the right to compare current version of a process against any previous one.
 This enables management to visualize the object’s and the process’s changes through time and helps replicate some of the older version’s characteristics.
-However, users cannot revert to past versions, as this would also revert objects that are attached to them, and breaks version stamping consistency.
+Additionally, previous versions are visible and restorable, whether they have been published or only saved.

 Major and Minor version stamping:

 Analysts can indicate the degree of a change through its version’s stamp.
 Major changes can be demonstrated by rounding up to the closest integer (e.g. 1.03 to 2), while minor changes can be depicted by rounding up decimals.

-The full history, including comments and revised documents, can be tracked and viewed for any given modification on any object requiring an approval cycle.
+The full history, including comments, revised documents, digital signatures, etc can be tracked and viewed for any given modification on any object requiring an approval cycle.

 Security Access Management

 Draft and official versioning:

 When analysts apply changes, they have the option to either publish the changes or mark them in progress.
 End-users can only see published content to avoid confusion.
 If analysts need to consult, engage and inform certain end-users of the changes, they can also set “show latest allow” security for those end-users who don’t have edit right to see changes made within the draft of the process.